-State Troopers – funded by the project – will be stationed alongside to make sure those travelers who have switched to carpool mode have three people in the car.
+State Troopers will make sure those travelers who have switched to HOV mode have three people in the car.

 Will carpoolers be required to have an E-ZPass?

-Yes, all users must have an E-ZPass to travel in the 95 Express Lanes when they open in late 2014.
-Carpoolers are not required to have an E-ZPass during construction, but carpoolers and vanpools will need to get a new E-ZPass Flex when the lanes open.
-This switchable E-ZPass® will let us know you are a carpooler so that you won’t be charged a toll.
+Yes, all users must have an E-ZPass to travel on the 95 Express Lanes when they open.
+Carpoolers, vanpools or other HOV-3+ travelers will need to get an E-ZPass Flex when the lanes open.
+The E-ZPass Flex switched to HOV mode will let us know you are a carpooler so that you won’t be charged a toll.

-Carpoolers can use the E-ZPass for free travel on the Express Lanes and they can also use it just like a regular E-ZPass to pay tolls on other toll roads, like the Dulles Toll Road or Chesapeake Bay Bridge Tunnel.
+Carpoolers can use the E-ZPass Flex for toll-free travel on the Express Lanes and they can also use it just like a regular E-ZPass to pay tolls on other toll roads, like the Dulles Toll Road or Chesapeake Bay Bridge Tunnel.